Skip Navigation

 June: A groundbreaking ceremony is held for the historic $115 million renovation of the Central Library.

-July: Dr. Carla Hayden confirmed as the 14th Librarian of Congress.
+July: Dr. Carla Hayden is confirmed as the 14th Librarian of Congress.
 Dr. Hayden is the first woman and the first African American to serve in the role.

 2017